Matt Hancock ‘profoundly sorry’ for every death caused by Covid-19

 The former health secretary told the Covid inquiry he took his role as ‘principle responder’ to a pandemic ‘very seriously’.

-Matt Hancock has said he is “profoundly sorry” for every death caused by Covid-19.
+Matt Hancock has said he is “profoundly sorry” for every death caused by Covid-19 as he said it was a “colossal” failure to assume the spread of the virus could not be stopped.

-The former health secretary told the coronavirus inquiry he understood why some people would find it difficult to accept his apology though it was “honest and heartfelt”.
+The former health secretary told the UK Covid-19 Inquiry in London he understood why some people would find it difficult to accept his apology, though he said it was “honest and heartfelt”.

+Under questioning from Hugo Keith KC, lead counsel to the inquiry, for three hours, Mr Hancock repeatedly said it was his view that the UK and the western world had been too focused on dealing with the outcomes of a pandemic – such as the numbers who would die and whether there were enough “body bags”.

+He added: “The problem with the UK plan was that once we got to community transmission, it was wrongly assumed it wasn’t possible to stop the spread.”

+Elsewhere, Mr Hancock told the inquiry that “one of the major problems we had early on was the fact that Covid-19 has asymptomatic transmission”.

+He said the WHO assumption until around April 2020 was that asymptomatic transmission “wasn’t possible” and this was a mistake.

-In a response when questioned about pandemic planning, the MP said he struggled to talk about his feelings as he blamed “doctrine” for believing the UK had things under control.
+Questioned about overall pandemic planning, the MP blamed “doctrine” for believing the UK had things under control.

 He said doctrinal failures had “consequences” in areas such as “stockpiles, testing, antivirals, contact tracing, and much more widely” when the pandemic struck in 2020.